harimadhavb/Classification-Model-Selection-for-Breast-cancer-Data/README.md

 # Classification-Model-Selection-for-Breast-cancer-Data
-This personal project focuses on developing and implementing a breast cancer classification system using various machine learning algorithms.
+This project focuses on developing and implementing a breast cancer classification system using various machine learning algorithms.
 The goal is to accurately classify breast tumors as malignant or benign, aiding in early detection and diagnosis.

 ## Key Features
 * Breast cancer classification system using machine learning algorithms: